5pacedo9/5pacedo9.github.io/_pages/about.md

 Experience
 ======
-- Software Engineer
-  2024.07 - 2025.03 Jiangsu Delauney Information Technology Co., Ltd.
+**Jiangsu Delauney Information Technology Co., Ltd.**
-- Software Engineer (Intern)
+- 2024.07 - 2025.03 Software Engineer
-  2023.10 - 2024.06 Jiangsu Delauney Information Technology Co., Ltd.
+- 2023.10 - 2024.06 Software Engineer (Intern)

-``Focusing on CAD secondary development, adding functions to EICAD software and SSDP(Xuanjing)``
+> Focusing on CAD secondary development, adding functions to EICAD software and SSDP(Xuanjing)
-``Responsible for the front-end and front-end development of other projects``
+> Responsible for the front-end and front-end development of other projects